Gu-Miao/electron-pdf-window-s/README.md

 ## Support signature?

-**Now is `unknow`**
+**Now is `unknown`**

-We have modify some codes to support signature feature.
+We have modify some code to support signature feature.
 But we didn't do that in the latest version.

 # LICENSE